tutumcloud/api-docs/source/includes/service.md

 image_tag | Resource URI of the image (including tag) used for the service containers name | A user provided name for the service.
-This name will be inherited by the service containers and will be used in endpoint URLs, environment variable names, etc. unique_name | A unique name automatically assigned based on the user provided name to be used in the endpoint URLs, environment variable names, etc. state | The state of the service (see table `Service states` below) deployed_datetime | The date and time of the last deployment of the service (if applicable, `null` otherwise) started_datetime | The date and time of the last `start` operation on the service (if applicable, `null` otherwise)
+This name will be inherited by the service containers and will be used in endpoint URLs, environment variable names, etc. unique_name | A unique name automatically assigned based on the user provided name to be used in the endpoint URLs, environment variable names, etc. public_dns | An external FQDN that resolves to all IPs of the nodes where the service containers are running on (as an `A` record with multiple IP entries which will be used by clients in a [round-robin fashion](http://en.wikipedia.org/wiki/Round-robin_DNS)).
+If the service is not publishing any ports, this FQDN will fail to resolve. state | The state of the service (see table `Service states` below) deployed_datetime | The date and time of the last deployment of the service (if applicable, `null` otherwise) started_datetime | The date and time of the last `start` operation on the service (if applicable, `null` otherwise)